DavidMGilbert/uplo-support-docs/get-started-with-sia/intro.md

 ![](../.gitbook/assets/intro-3.png)

 This sends it to us.
 It won't be live right away – we have to review and approve your edits first.
-But this gives the community an incredible way to contribute to Sia documentation.
+But this gives the community an incredible way to contribute to Uplo documentation.

-## A comprehensive source of Sia information
+## A comprehensive source of Uplo information

-The info in these docs has been taken from a number of sources, primarily the previous Sia Support Center and community-driven sites like the Sia Wiki, SiaStats, and SiaSetup.
-Thanks to these sites and the many others that have contributed to the Sia ecosystem over the years.
+The info in these docs has been taken from a number of sources, primarily the previous Uplo Support Center and community-driven sites like the Uplo Wiki, SiaStats, and SiaSetup.
+Thanks to these sites and the many others that have contributed to the Uplo ecosystem over the years.

-This site is being developed simultaneously as another brand-new Sia/Skynet resource takes shape - the Skynet Wiki.
+This site is being developed simultaneously as another brand-new Uplo/Skynet resource takes shape - the Skynet Wiki.
 While this site can be updated by our users, a community never suffers from having too many resources.
 Where this site takes a targeted approach to on-boarding new users and getting them up and running, another site might take a more philosophical approach.
 Yet another might focus on metrics.
-There's nothing wrong with redundancy – the entire Sia network is based on it.
+There's nothing wrong with redundancy – the entire Uplo network is based on it.

 ## What to do if you need more help.

 Couldn’t find your answer here?
 Don’t worry, we have more support options for you.

-Join the \#help channel in [the Sia Discord server.](https://discord.gg/sia) We have a huge community that loves helping users with their issues.
+Join the \#help channel in [the Uplo Discord server.](https://discord.gg/uplo) We have a huge community that loves helping users with their issues.

-You can also [send us an email.](mailto:hello@sia.tech) We’ll respond as soon as we can.
+You can also [send us an email.](mailto:hello@uplo.tech) We’ll respond as soon as we can.